YangT-T/YangT-T.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fist year MSc(AI) student from [Department of Mathematics](https://hkumath.hku.hk/web/index.php), [HKU](https://www.hku.hk/).
-My research interest includes Natural Language Processing, Deep Learning, Optimization, Trustworthy Machine Learning.
+I am a first-year MSc student in Artificial Intelligence at the [Department of Mathematics](https://hkumath.hku.hk/web/index.php), [The University of Hong Kong](https://www.hku.hk/).
+My research interests span **Natural Language Processing, Deep Learning, Optimization**, and **Trustworthy Machine Learning**.

-I am very fortunate to be advised by [Prof. YU Haoran](https://yu-haoran.github.io/) from [School of Computer Science](https://cs.bit.edu.cn/), Beijing Institute of Technology.
+I am privileged to be advised by [Prof. YU Haoran](https://yu-haoran.github.io/) from the [School of Computer Science](https://cs.bit.edu.cn/), Beijing Institute of Technology.
+We finished some researches on using neural network to approximate Nash equilibria and conducted extensive experiments to evaluate the performance of the method.

-I previously interned at [Microsoft Accelerator](https://www.microsoft.com/zh-cn/aprd/innovation/msftventures) developing RAG system.
-I also interned at [AURORA](https://www.yaocheng.cn/) as a software developer.
+In the past, I interned at [Microsoft for Startups](https://www.microsoft.com/zh-cn/aprd/innovation/msftventures), where I developed a Retrieval-Augmented Generation (RAG) system to improve the Q&A website.
+Additionally, I worked at [Shanghai Yaocheng Health Technology](https://www.yaocheng.cn/) as a software engineer, focusing on backend development and automated testing for a SaaS platform.

-You can find my CV here: [Yang Hao's Curriculum Vitae](../assets/CV_YangHao.pdf)
+You can view my CV here: [Yang Hao's Curriculum Vitae](../assets/CV_YangHao.pdf).

 A data-driven personal website